 On the outside, it looks like a normal professional business planner.
 Classic cover, serious look.
 No cartoon brains, no neon colours, no 'YOU'VE GOT THIS!' plastered across the front.
 You can leave it on your desk in any boardroom, and no one will give it a second glance.

 Inside, it's a different story.
-Every page is structured to help you get through a real business day — not an idealised, Pinterest-perfect version of productivity, but the actual messy, non-linear, frequently interrupted experience of doing meaningful work with an ADHD brain.
+Every page is structured to help you get through a real business day — not an idealised, Pinterest-perfect version of productivity, but the actual messy, non-linear, frequently interrupted experience of doing meaningful work with an ADHD-type brain and anxiety disorder.

 Easy to pick up.
 Easy to use.
 Easy to actually stick with.

-Most planners fail people with ADHD not because they're badly designed, but because they're designed for a different kind of brain.
+Most planners fail people with ADHD and anxiety, not because they're badly designed, but because they're designed for a different kind of brain.

 They have too many sections.
 Too many prompts.
 Too many empty fields that sit there, blank and accusatory, every single day.
 And if you know anything about ADHD and blank pages, you'll know that a half-filled planner quickly becomes an abandoned one.
 Because the gap between what you intended to fill in and what you actually filled in starts to feel like evidence of failure.